High Dimensional Low Rank plus Sparse Matrix Decomposition: Efficient Column/Row Sampling

 \subsection{Efficient column sampling method}

-Column sampling is widely used for dimensionality reduction and feature selection \cite{lamport14,lamport26,new4}.
+Column sampling is widely used for dimensionality reduction and feature selection \cite{lamport14,new4}.
 In the column sampling problem, the LR matrix (or the matrix whose span is to be approximated with a small set of its columns) is available.
 Thus, the columns are sampled based on their importance, measured by the so-called leverage scores \cite{ghadim1}, as opposed to blind uniform sampling.
 We refer the reader to \cite{lamport14 , new4} and references therein for more information about efficient column sampling methods.

-Next, we present a sampling approach which will be used in Section \ref{sec:alg_eff_sampling} where the proposed decomposition algorithm with efficient sampling is presented.
+Next, we present a sampling approach to be used in Section \ref{sec:alg_eff_sampling} where the proposed decomposition algorithm with efficient sampling is presented.
 The proposed sampling strategy is inspired by the approach in \cite{new4} in the context of volume sampling.
-The table of Algorithm 2 details the presented column sampling procedure.
-Given a matrix $\bA$ with rank $r_A$, the algorithm aims to sample a small subset of the columns of $\bA$ that span its CS.
+Algorithm 2 details the presented sampling procedure.
+Given a matrix $\bA$ with rank $r_A$, the algorithm aims to sample a small subset of columns that span its CS.
 The first column is sampled uniformly at random or based on a judiciously chosen probability distribution \cite{ghadim1}.
 The next columns are selected sequentially so as to maximize the novelty to the span of the selected columns.
 As shown in step 2.2 of Algorithm 2, a design threshold $\tau$ is used to decide whether a given column brings sufficient novelty to the sampled columns by thresholding the $\ell_2$-norm of its projection on the complement of the span of the sampled columns.
-The threshold $\tau$ is naturally set to zero in a noise-free setting.
+The threshold $\tau$ is set to zero in a noise-free setting.
 Once the selected columns are believed to span the CS of $\bA$, they are removed from $\bA$.
 This procedure is repeated $C$ times (using the remaining columns).
-In each time, the algorithm finds $r$ columns which span the CS of $\bA$.
+In each time, the algorithm finds $r_A$ columns spanning the CS of $\bA$.
 After every iteration, the rank of the matrix of remaining columns is bounded above by $r_A$.
 As such, the algorithm samples approximately $m_1 \approx C r_A$ columns in total.
-In the proposed decomposition method with efficient column/row sampling (presented in Section \ref{sec:alg_eff_sampling}), we set $C$ large enough to ensure that the selected columns form a low rank matrix.
+In the proposed decomposition method with efficient column/row sampling (c.f.
+Sec. \ref{sec:alg_eff_sampling}), we set $C$ large enough to ensure that the selected columns form a low rank matrix.

-\subsection{Proposed decomposition algorithm with efficient sampling}
+\section{Proposed decomposition algorithm with efficient sampling}